Rajasekhar Anguluri

 • oscillations and cyber-attack detection/localization/mitigation in bulk systems

-Academic roots: I’m Postdoc-ing in the School of ECEE at Arizona State University, where I work with Lalitha Sankar, Oliver Kosut, and Gautam Dasarathy.
+Academic roots: Prior to joining to UMBC, I was a postdoc in the School of ECEE at Arizona State University.
+There, I worked with Lalitha Sankar, Oliver Kosut, and Gautam Dasarathy.
 I received a PhD in Mechanical Engineering from University of California, Riverside.
 My thesis (security of stochastic dynamical systems) supervisor was Fabio Pasqualetti.
 At UC Riverside, I took a bunch of courses in Statistics and earned an MS degree, but I remember only 51.32% of the course material.

 news